janbrrr/board-game-analysis/README.md

 His work served as inspiration for this project and the network visualization on the board game categories is based on his network visualization of the news keywords and their relationships.
 If you understand german, I highly recommend you to check it out.

+Finally, special thanks to *Raphaël Velt* and all the contributors to his [JavaScript GEXF Viewer for Gephi](https://github.com/raphv/gexf-js).
+It's an awesome tool to display the graphs in the browser.